Ethics

 Ethics Helpline—(877) 558-4760

-1. Lawyers and judges who call the helpline are required to leave a confidential voicemail containing their full name, telephone number, P number, and short description of the question.
-Calls are generally returned within one business day.
+1. Lawyers and judges who call the helpline are required to leave a voicemail containing their full name, telephone number, P number, and a short description of the inquiry.
+Calls are generally returned within two business days in the order they are received.

-2. Calls to the ethics helpline are confidential.
+2. Calls to the ethics helpline are confidential and must not be recorded.

-3. Prior to calling the helpline, lawyers should review the Michigan Rules of Professional Conduct, Ethics Opinions, and Frequently Asked Questions.
+3. Prior to calling the Ethics Helpline, lawyers should review the Michigan Rules of Professional Conduct, Michigan Code of Judicial Conduct, Ethics Opinions, Frequently Asked Questions, and Ethics Resources.

-4. Staff counsel will not provide a definitive answer due to the limited information obtained during a brief and informal telephone conversation.
+4. All ethics advice provided by staff attorneys is nonbinding.
+Staff attorneys will not provide a definitive answer due to the limited information received.

 6. If you maintain malpractice insurance, you may wish to contact your malpractice insurance carrier’s helpline for assistance as well.

-Members may also send an email to ethics@michbar.org.
-A staff attorney will respond with a phone call or provide ethics resources but will not provide an opinion in writing.
+Members may also email ethics@michbar.org.
+A staff attorney will respond via email or telephone and provide ethics resources but will not provide an opinion in writing.
 To obtain an opinion in writing, see How to Request an Ethics Opinion.

 Ethics Rules